-"People with rare diseases face unique challenges compared to those with more common diseases," said NORD President, Peter Saltonstall.
+"People with rare diseases face unique challenges compared to those with more common diseases," said NORD President and Chief Executive Officer, Peter L. Saltonstall.
 "They often have great difficulty obtaining accurate diagnoses and finding medical experts who recognize and understand the complexities of their rare disorders.
 It is our ongoing mission to work with our partners in industry, science and government to mobilize interest and improve medical care for these patients."

 A rare disease (also known as an "orphan" disease) is one that affects fewer than 200,000 Americans.
 According to the NIH there are nearly 7,000 such diseases affecting an estimated 30 million people in the United States.

 BioMarin develops and commercializes innovative biopharmaceuticals for serious diseases and medical conditions.
-The company's product portfolio comprises three approved products and multiple clinical and pre-clinical product candidates.
-Approved products include Naglazyme(R) (galsulfase) for mucopolysaccharidosis VI (MPS VI), a product wholly developed and commercialized by BioMarin; Aldurazyme(R) (laronidase) for mucopolysaccharidosis I (MPS I), a product which BioMarin developed through a 50/50 joint venture with Genzyme Corporation; and Kuvan(R) (sapropterin dihydrochloride) Tablets, for phenylketonuria (PKU), developed in partnership with Merck Serono, a division of Merck KGaA of Darmstadt, Germany.
-Other product candidates include 6R-BH4 for cardiovascular indications, which is currently in Phase 2 clinical development for the treatment of sickle cell disease, and PEG-PAL (PEGylated recombinant phenylalanine ammonia lyase), which is currently in Phase 1 clinical development for the treatment of PKU.
+The company's product portfolio comprises four approved products and multiple clinical and pre-clinical product candidates.
+Approved products include Naglazyme® (galsulfase) for mucopolysaccharidosis VI (MPS VI), a product wholly developed and commercialized by BioMarin; Aldurazyme® (laronidase) for mucopolysaccharidosis I (MPS I), a product which BioMarin developed through a 50/50 joint venture with Genzyme Corporation; Kuvan® (sapropterin dihydrochloride) Tablets, for phenylketonuria (PKU), developed in partnership with Merck Serono, a division of Merck KGaA of Darmstadt, Germany; and Firdapse(TM) (amifampridine phosphate), which has been approved by the European Commission for the treatment of Lambert Eaton Myasthenic Syndrome (LEMS).
+Other product candidates include PEG-PAL (PEGylated recombinant phenylalanine ammonia lyase), which is currently in Phase II clinical development for the treatment of PKU; GALNS (N-acetylgalactosamine 6-sulfatase), which is currently in Phase I/II clinical development for the treatment of MPS IVA and BMN 195, which is currently in Phase I clinical development for the treatment of Duchenne Muscular Dystrophy.
 For additional information, please visit www.BMRN.com.
 Information on BioMarin's website is not incorporated by reference into this press release.

-Aldurazyme(R) is a registered trademark of BioMarin/Genzyme.
+Firdapse(TM) is a trademark of BioMarin Huxley Ltd. Aldurazyme® is a registered trademark of BioMarin/Genzyme LLC.
 About NORD

-NORD (www.rarediseases.org), a federation of individuals and patient organizations, was established in 1983 by patient leaders who worked to get the Orphan Drug Act passed.
-NORD provides advocacy in Washington, D.C. on behalf of the rare disease community and sponsors research grants and fellowships, educational services for patients and medical professionals and other patient assistance programs and public awareness initiatives.
+The National Organization for Rare Disorders (www.rarediseases.org) is a federation of individuals and patient organizations that was established in 1983 by patient leaders who worked to get the Orphan Drug Act passed.
+NORD provides advocacy in Washington, DC., on behalf of the rare disease community and sponsors research grants and fellowships, educational services for patients and medical professionals and other patient assistance programs and public awareness initiatives.

 First Call Analyst: